lecheel/ai_grab/README.md

 conda create --name aigrab python=3.10
 ```

-This command will create a new Conda environment named `aiimagegrab` and install the packages listed in `requirements.txt`.
+This command will create a new Conda environment named `aigrab` and install the packages listed in `requirements.txt`.

 ### Step 2: Activate Conda Environment